 DON'T flood your web page with ads

 Too many promotions and advertising in your web design will overshadow your content and make it more difficult for visitors to accomplish their tasks.
 Every ad is competing for your viewers’ attention, therefore distracting them from your actual content resulting in sensory overload.
-That coupled with the fact that ads will also slow the load time resulting in more visitors going to your
+That coupled with the fact that ads will also slow the load time resulting in more visitors going to your competition instead.

 When individuals interact with websites, they expect an easy-to-use experience.
 If you are not successful in developing a web design with these essential fundamentals, your visitors will simply move to your competition, which is always just a click away.